 Through the Center for Christian-Jewish Learning, scholars and thinkers from diverse Jewish and Christian backgrounds engage in rigorous and ongoing study of all areas of their connected yet distinct faiths.
 The Center is dedicated to conducting educational research and offering programs for both the University and the wider community in which Christians and Jews explore their traditions together.

-Boston College and the Center for Christian-Jewish Learning are pleased to announce the appointment of Frans van Liere to the 2022-2023 Corcoran Visiting Chair in Christian-Jewish Relations.
+Boston College and the Center for Christian-Jewish Learning are pleased to announce the appointment of Jonathan Decter to the 2023-2024 Corcoran Visiting Chair in Christian-Jewish Relations.

 Previous Corcoran Visiting Chairs